 Your No Win No Fee agreement with Foyle Legal is simple, transparent, and straight forward.
 There will be No Hidden Costs, No Catch!

 Will a compensation lawyer take all my compensation payment?

-The amount your compensation lawyer charge will dependent on the cost agreement you signed with the compensation law firm.
+The amount your personal injury lawyer charge will depend on the cost agreement you signed with the compensation law firm.
 If you are concerned with your compensation lawyer fees, please discuss with your lawyer directly.

 At Foyle Legal, most of your legal fees are usually paid by the insurer at settlement of your injury compensation claim.
 The out-of-pocket legal fee is usually relatively low compared to your compensation payments.